AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

 Before you connect a client, work with your AEM administrator to verify the following configuration:

-1. Verify that the MCP feature is deployed and running on your Experience Manager Guides instance.
+1. **Verify that the MCP feature is deployed.**: Ensure that the MCP feature is deployed and running on your Experience Manager Guides instance.

-2. **Configure the Granite base URL.**: In the AEM Web Console Configuration Manager (`/system/console/configMgr`), locate the **Experience Manager Guides OAuth — PKCE Token Wrapper** configuration and verify that the Granite base URL is configured.
+2. **Configure the Granite base URL.**: In the AEM Web Console Configuration Manager (`/system/console/configMgr`), locate the **Experience Manager Guides OAuth PKCE Token Wrapper** configuration and verify that the Granite base URL is configured.
 If the Granite base URL isn't configured correctly, the client can't establish the connection.

 3. **Configure the Day CQ Link Externalizer.**: In the AEM Web Console Configuration Manager, locate the **Day CQ Link Externalizer** configuration and verify that the external author URL points to the correct AEM author instance.
 The external author URL is used during OAuth discovery.
 An incorrect URL can prevent the client from completing the connection.

 4. **Obtain the MCP server URL.**: The MCP server URL uses the following format: